VivianDLi/CryoVIT/docs/usage/installation.rst

 Next, create a conda environment based on the provided environment file: ::

-    $ conda env create -f environment.yaml
+    $ conda create --name cryovit_env

-This will create a conda environment named `cryovit_env` with all required dependencies.
+This will create a conda environment named `cryovit_env`.
+You can change this name to whatever you like.

 The final step is then to activate the environment and install CryoViT in editable mode: ::